KasparTr/banking-web-service/readme.md

 Here are also features that have not been fully implemented yet to fully follow the architecture described in chapter 2 of this document.

 ### ARCHITECTURAL ###
+* Error responses are standardized, but sucess responses are not yet.
 * Currently the transaction controller manage the transaction request, create a TransactionIntent  and pass it to TransactionService for direct processing.
 Instead they should just publish the intent to a channel from where a subscriber (TransactionService) would pick it up for processing.

 **Note**: Full PUB/SUB pattern is not yet implemented so the TransactionService.process() is called in the controller itself.
 All interfaces and controllers are ready for intergration with a PUB/SUB channel and separate (microsevice architecture) deployment.